Ken Lewis (songwriter): Early life

+Career

 In 1961, the first single by Carter-Lewis and the Southerners was released, "Back on the Scene".
 The band were not successful, and their main claim to fame remains a brief stint that Jimmy Page did as their lead guitarist.
 The band also featured twice as "guests" on the Beatles' 1963 radio show Pop Goes The Beatles.

 In 1964 they met Perry Ford, who worked as an engineer in a small recording studio in Denmark Street, London.
 They noticed their voices blended well and started recording demos together, resulting in a single on Pye Records, "What More Do You Want" as the Ivy League.
 Their luck changed when Herman's Hermits recorded "Can't You Hear My Heartbeat" and took it to number 2 on the Billboard Hot 100 in the United States.
 In the UK it was a smaller hit for Goldie and the Gingerbreads.

 They then provided backing vocals on "I Can't Explain", by the Who.
 In 1965 and 1966, The Ivy League scored four UK chart hits, including "Tossing and Turning", which reached number 3 in the UK Singles Chart.
 Other songs were penned for Brenda Lee – "Is It True?", the Music Explosion – "Little Bit O' Soul", Dana Gillespie – "Thank You Boy" and Peter and Gordon – "Sunday for Tea".

-In early 1966 Carter decided he had enough of touring and was replaced by Tony Burrows from The Kestrels.
+In early 1966, Carter decided he had enough of touring and was replaced by Tony Burrows from The Kestrels.
 In 1967, Lewis left the Ivy League and was replaced by Neil Landon.
 Lewis started writing and recording again with Carter.
 One of the first results was "Let's Go To San Francisco", released as by the Flower Pot Men.
 When the single became a hit, a band was put together to give the "band" faces, as both Carter and Lewis refused to tour again.
 The vocal quartet that mimed to the records included Tony Burrows and Neil Landon, leaving Perry Ford to carry on The Ivy League.
 In late 1967 Carter and Lewis formed Sunny Records as their production company.
 Starting in early 1968 the Carter/Lewis output became more confusing.
 Songs intended for the Flower Pot Men were released billed as by Friends, Haystack and Dawn Chorus, only to be re-released in this century as the Flower Pot Men.
 The "touring" Flower Pot Men started recording songs by Roger Greenaway and eventually changed their name to White Plains.

 After a minor success billed as Stamford Bridge (UK number 47 with "Chelsea"), Lewis decided to leave the music industry in 1971, suffering from depression.
 He went to live in Wallsend.

 Despite not being a driver, he travelled extensively during his earlier years, visiting most of Europe's capital cities as well as many other parts of the world.
 He was also briefly married in his early life.